ellieragan/softwaredesign-finalproject/DESIGN.md

 ### Major data structures
 #### Grid
-Maintains a 2D array of the loaded grid
+Maintains a 2D array of the loaded grid.
+Contains the following:
+1. grid string
+2. gold collected
+3. gold remaining
 #### Player
 Contains the following data about players:
 1. real name